Alignak-monitoring/alignak/doc/source/07_advanced/sms-with-gateway.rst

 Save your file and do : "exit"
-To exit the shinken user.
+To exit the alignak user.
 Then set down one of your host or service to test if you receive it.